 Our Reading-Pangbourne-Goring services pass the main entrance to

 Basildon Park and House.
 It's a short walk up a gentle hill to the ticket office (follow the signs to the Car Park).
-You can easily have a morning, afternoon or full day out - or combine it with a visit to nearby Beale Park, also served by the same services.

 Our buses stop on request, so please give a clear hand signal to the driver if you wish to board, and let the driver know in good time if you want to get off.
 They are 14 seater minibuses, so look out for small buses, not the regular size!